Easy Biscuits

 6. Thaw at room temperature.
 Once thawed, bake in the oven for 10 minutes.

-Note: some of these recipes require only the biscuit dough, and not fully cooked biscuits.
+Take note that some of these recipes require only the biscuit dough and not fully cooked biscuits.

-Easy Biscuits are buttery, deliciously flaky, and SO simple!
+Easy homemade biscuits are buttery, deliciously flaky, and SO simple!
 They make the perfect side dish for any meal.

 Ingredients